amingolmahalle/HttpClientToCurlGenerator/README.md

 ### **Post Method** sample code (it will be written in the **file**):

-If the path variable is null or empty, then the file is created in the **root project**.
+If the path variable is null or empty, then the file is created in the **yourProjectPath/bin/Debug/netx.0**

 If the filename variable is null or empty, then the current date will be set for it with this format: **yyyyMMdd**